jordanmbarrows/growthcurve/USERGUIDE.md

 **Instrument detection** happens before any parsing.
 The app scans the incoming file for a line beginning with `TANormalized`.
 Files containing this marker are classified as oCelloscope format; all others are treated as plate reader files.

 **Well name extraction** applies to any file read in wide format — both oCelloscope data and wide-format plate reader files.
 Some instruments include extra text appended to well names in column headers (e.g., `A1_raw` or `A1 (OD600)`).
 Well identifiers are extracted from column headers using the regex pattern `^([A-H][0-9]+).*` via `extract_well_names()`, which strips any trailing suffixes, leaving only the bare well identifier.
-If duplicate well names result after stripping, analysis aborts with an error asking the user to remove the redundant columns from the input file.
+If duplicate well names result after stripping, the wide-format import path aborts with an error asking the user to remove the redundant columns from the input file.
 Block-format plate reader files are not affected, as well names are constructed from row labels and column indices rather than read from headers.

 ### 3.4 CSV Format Compatibility